demisto/content/IncidentFields/incidentfield-emailclassification_CHANGELOG.md

 ## [Unreleased]
-The category of the email.
+Classification of the email.
+Can be "Legitimate", "Spam", or "Malicious".